A Cross-Instance Distributed Lock: Solving Nonce Collisions in a Telegram Trading Bot

 redisClient.quit();

-Now running the start:many script, we should see the final nonce value is 20 as expected, and no more NaN values.
+Running start:many now, the final nonce value is 20 as expected — no more NaN.

 npm run start:many && cat nonce-0.txt